 Financial assets measured at amortised cost are reviewed for impairment loss at each reporting date.
-The Company applies the simplified approach in accordance with IFRS 9 as adopted by the European Union.

 The Company measures the loss allowance at an amount equal to the lifetime expected credit losses as required under a simplified approach for trade receivables that do not contain a financing component.